wp-plugins/gwolle-gb/readme.txt

 * Bughunting (check all the FIXME's in the code).
 * Make Install method more safe.
-* Bring Uninstall back, this time in a tab on the settingspage.
 * Add an RSS Feed for Guestbook Entries.
 * 'Thank you' mail to the poster (requested by Joakim from Sweden).
 * Add PHP methods to add an entry.